kazemaksOG/spark-benchmark-tool/README.md

 **Note:** if using screen, `ctrl+a ctrl+c` can be used to crate a new window and view the `output.txt` file to track progress

+**Note:** This may fail if `setup_cluster.sh` was run before, since it destroys local settings for running Spark on headnode.
+In that case, either run this on a compute node, or replace the settings to be default.

 **Optional:** Can also use `GoogleTraceParser` to parse google traces if different timeframe is needed for the macro-experiment.
 The source file must be modified and recompiled, then submitted.
-This will create a csv excerpt of the google trace, which then can be tranformed into a benchmark config file (see results).
+This will create a csv excerpt of the google trace, which then can be tranformed into a benchmark config file (see Running section).

 ```
 curl -L -o google-dataset.zip https://zenodo.org/records/3254540/files/Google_parquet.zip\?download\=1